-Campus Ministry takes a leading role in the mission of St. Thomas University by assisting students, staff, and faculty in the ongoing tasks of spiritual and faith formation, evangelization, discipleship and participation in the sacramental life of the Church.
+Campus Ministry takes a leading role in the mission of St. Thomas University by assisting students, staff, and faculty in the ongoing tasks of spiritual and faith formation, evangelization and participation in the sacramental life of the Church.

-Campus ministry, driven by a Catholic identity at St. Thomas University, recognizes four essential Characteristics and uniqueness of a Catholic University highlighted in the Apostolic Constitution Excorde Ecclesiae - On Catholic Universities (Par.
-13): 1) Christian Inspiration: Not simply individuals, but the Catholic university as a whole; 2) Faith Reflection: In the light of the Catholic Christian faith upon the growing treasury of human knowledge; 3) Fidelity to the Christian Message: In order to transmit the Christian message; 4) Service to the Church and Humanity: keeping an institutional commitment of service to the people of God and to the whole human family.
+Campus Ministry, driven by a Catholic identity at St. Thomas University, recognizes four essential Characteristics and uniqueness of a Catholic University highlighted in the Apostolic Constitution Excorde Ecclesiae - On Catholic Universities (Par.
+13):

+- Christian Inspiration: Not simply individuals, but the Catholic university as a whole: - Faith Reflection: In the light of the Catholic Christian faith upon the growing treasury of human knowledge; - Fidelity to the Christian Message: In order to transmit the Christian message; and - Service to the Church and Humanity: Keeping an institutional commitment of service to the people of God and to the whole human family.
 The word "Catholic" means universal.
-Therefore, Campus Ministry, composed by faculty, staff and students, it is also sensitive to the ecumenical and interfaith dimension of the University's population by "welcoming people from all religious and humanistic traditions (The Uniqueness of a Catholic University, Part I)."